 Oxford Kendo in association with Oxford University Kendo & Oxford Brookes University Kendo is a British Kendo Association (BKA) registered club providing kendo instruction and practice to the Oxfordshire and surrounding counties for over 15 years.
 Our club was founded in 1997 by Kaz Oishi Sensei 5th Dan, the former Tokyo University Kendo Team Captain.
 Past members from Oxford have progressed to the GB Kendo Team, participated in international competitions including the Five Nations, European Kendo Championships and the World Kendo Championship.

 Kendo 剣道 – the Way of the Sword

-Kendo is the path towards the formation of human character gained through practicing the true principles of the Japanese sword.
-Both the mental and physical nature of the Japanese sword with its forces and techniques in causing and regulating the phenomena in the offensive and defence of the Japanese sword.
+Kendo is the path toward the formation of human character (that is gained) through practicing the true principles of the Japanese sword*.

 To learn Kendo correctly and seriously,

-To cultivate a vigorous sprit through mental and physical discipline and through serious kendo training
+To cultivate a vigorous sprit via mental and physical disciplines,

 To hold courtesy in high esteem,